History and exam

 alcohol ingestion

-A common risk factor particularly in adolescents.[1][17]
-Drinking alcohol can cause hypoglycemia during and after consumption, particularly if the person has not eaten recently.[3][4][37]
+Alcohol ingestion is a common risk factor particularly in adolescents.[1][17]
+Drinking alcohol can cause hypoglycemia during and after consumption, particularly if the person has not eaten recently.[3][4][36]
 In addition, alcohol-related liver disease can lead to hepatic insufficiency, which decreases gluconeogenesis as well as depleting glycogen stores.

 Use of this content is subject to our disclaimer